JuliaSymbolics/Metatheory.jl/README.md

 end
 ```

+#### The Metatheory Library

-The Metatheory library contains utility functions for creating
+The `Metatheory.Library` module contains utility functions and macros for creating
 rules and theories from commonly used algebraic structures and
 properties.
 This is equivalent to the previous theory definition.
 ```julia